-Coyle began providing cruise mystery shopping services to Royal Caribbean, and other cruise lines, several years ago.
-Since that time, our team of cruise quality consultants has been aboard the inaugural launches of Royal Caribbean’s new ships, Oasis of the Seas and Allure of the Seas.
+Coyle began designing and implementing cruise mystery shopping programs for Royal Caribbean, and other cruise lines, several years ago.
+Since that time, professional cruise quality consultants from our network have been aboard the inaugural launches of Royal Caribbean’s new ships, Oasis of the Seas and Allure of the Seas.
 It is certainly wonderful to be among the first to sail on these state-of-the-art ships, to observe new and exciting cruise line developments and to marvel at their engineering.
 More importantly, though, these sails provide a front-row view of how Royal Caribbean is staking out the high ground in the cruise industry.

 As you may recall in our earlier blogs, Oasis of the Seas was a ray of sunshine after a long dark period in travel.
 The impact of a significantly new hospitality product coming to market in late 2009 could not be underestimated.
 For the two years preceding it, hospitality news was dominated by hotel foreclosures, low occupancies, layoffs and uncertainty.
 And while the arrival of Oasis certainly had an impact on jobs and on the local hotel markets it served, the wake it left in terms of perception was unmistakable: the recession might, in fact, be ending.